 I suspect most readers of the site will like myself be completely unaware of SHOUEI System even through surprisingly they were a long-established studio.
 When researching the company, it seems that even in their native Japan the company was considered something of a relatively niche development & publishing label.
-SHOUEI SYSTEM was initially established on the 8th of May ’81 as similarly named Shouei Co.,Ltd and in November of the following year the company changed its name to the familiar moniker of SHOUEI System Co.,Ltd. While information especially relating to the early period of the company’s is practically non-existent at the time of the company’s Dreamcast development they were based in Bunkyo-Ku district of Tokyo, Japan.
+SHOUEI SYSTEM was initially established on the 8th of May ’81 as the similarly named SHOUEI Co.,Ltd and in November of the following year the company changed its name to the familiar moniker of SHOUEI System Co.,Ltd. While information especially relating to the early period of the company’s is practically non-existent at the time of the company’s Dreamcast development they were known to be based in the Bunkyo-Ku district of Tokyo, Japan.

-As i’ve already mentioned SHOUEI system history proved to be a challenge to research so much so that from the period of their establishment to ’85 i was completely unable to document what the company actually worked on.
+As i’ve already mentioned SHOUEI system’s history proved to be a challenge to research so much so that from the period of their establishment to ’85 i was completely unable to document what the company actually worked on.
 From ’85 onwards things are slightly clearer as the company became a licensed Nintendo developer and officially started console development for the Nintendo Famicom system.
 Fortunately, this relationship was a profitable one for both companies as SHOUEI System developed licensed titles based on the popular Toei Animation anime Hokuto no Ken franchise to such an extent that the company continued developing titles based on the franchise for Nintendo’s next generation system the Super Famicom.
 This resulted in an impressive seven titles across both of Nintendo’s Famicom systems.
 While SHOUEI System could never be considered a prolific publisher after this relatively successful period for SHOUEI System their published output dwindled drastically during the mid to late ’90’s.

-Unlike the majority of the back catalogue which consisted of licensed titles their computer & Dreamcast software went in a completely different direction and both were online enabled horse racing prediction utility software.
-The Shoumalizer computer software had a subscription fee of ¥300 per day to access the softwares content.
+Unlike the majority of their back catalogue which consisted of licensed titles their computer & Dreamcast software went in a completely different direction and both were online enabled horse racing prediction utility software.
+The Shoumalizer computer software had a subscription fee of ¥300 per day to access the software’s content.
 You were able to get access to any of that days sanctioned races and get detailed information on all most every aspect relating to the sport from the track, horses & jockeys.
 You could then adjust various parameters using information supplied by the JRA (Japan Racing Association).
-As my knowledge of the sport is lacking the best information would be the archived Shoumalizer softwares official site which i’ve linked to below. © 1999 SHOUEI SYSTEM.
+As my knowledge of the sport is lacking the best information would be the archived Shoumalizer software’s official site which i’ve linked to below. © 1999 SHOUEI SYSTEM.